 There are nearly 1,200 fjords along Norway's western coast and this trip covers the cream of the crop — Lysefjord, Sognefjord, and Geirangerfjord — using a mix of fun travel modes to amp up the adventure factor.
 These majestic gems provide the setting for summer activities like hiking, biking, swimming, and sea kayaking.
 You'll also get a chance to explore tiny fjord-side villages along the way, not to mention Oslo, Bergen, Ålesund, and Trondheim — cities loaded with cultural (and culinary!) options.

 Starting and ending in Oslo, this wide loop covers a staggering variety of landscapes where'll you drive through three of Norway's official scenic routes.
 First, make your way to a former Olympic village and two national parks loaded with wildlife, then head west for hiking and boating in the fjords.
 Stay two nights in the art nouveau city of Ålesund before you swing back around towards Jotunheimen National Park.
 Finish in the alpine village of Lom with one of the best restaurants and bakeries in Norway.

-Expect uninterrupted white vistas and Northern Lights sightings when you travel by train, coastal steamer, and rental car on this two-week winter adventure in Norway's Arctic.
-The trip starts in Tromsø, 'Paris of the North' — your base for several snow activities.
-Then set sail on the Hurtigruten to explore the Lofoten Islands before continuing (by sea) towards the city of Trondheim, a UNESCO-listed village called Røros, and finally a night in Oslo — Europe's fastest-growing capital.
+Expect uninterrupted snowscapes and Northern Lights sightings on this Arctic adventure.
+The trip starts in Tromsø, the 'Paris of the North' and your base for several snow activities.
+Then set sail on the Hurtigruten to the Lofoten Islands before heading to Trondheim, the UNESCO-listed village called Røros, and finally a night in cosmopolitan Oslo.